sdoubleday/terraform-an-azure-devbox/README.md

 - You can mess with the variables:
   - In the file .\terraform.tfvars
   - Or at the command line, thus: ```-var "rg_name=ExampleRG"```
-- By default, this is set up to use a fairly inexpensive server with 4 cores and 16 GB of RAM in the EastUS region of Azure.
+- By default, this is set up to use a fairly inexpensive server with 2 cores and 8 GB of RAM in the EastUS region of Azure.
 At time of writing, this whole setup runs about $0.10-$0.20 per hour (your rates may vary).
+  - Comparing VM Size options: [https://azureprice.net/?sortField=windowsPrice&sortOrder=true](https://azureprice.net/?sortField=windowsPrice&sortOrder=true)
 - By default, this is set up to use a Developer edition of SQL Server on Windows Server 2022.
   - To find this image in the Azure Marketplace: [https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoftsqlserver.sql2019-ws2022?tab=PlansAndPrice](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoftsqlserver.sql2019-ws2022?tab=PlansAndPrice)
   - Or on az-vm-image.info: [https://az-vm-image.info/?cmd=--all+--offer+sql2019-ws2022+--sku+sqldev-gen2](https://az-vm-image.info/?cmd=--all+--offer+sql2019-ws2022+--sku+sqldev-gen2)